akolobov/IBAC-SNI/README.md

 Set the environment with `--env <env>`.
 The number of levels in the training set is specified with `--num-levels <num>`, and you can train on the entire level distribution by setting this flag to 0.

-Using `--long` runs for 200M time steps and `--short` runs for 25M time steps.
+Using `--long` runs for 200M time steps and `--short` runs for 25M time steps and `--vshort` runs for 5M time steps.
 The experiments, especially with the `--long` flag, take a while.
 If it's run on the VMs, it will likely crash at some point (around 6pm is particularly likely), probably because the servers are preemtible.
 If they do, you can restart with the additional arguments `--restore-id <run-id>` and